ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/traffic-safety/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="2a" requirement="Demonstrate how to properly wear a lap or shoulder belt .
-Explain why it is important for drivers and passengers to wear safety belts at all times."}}
+{{#wb-req item="2a" requirement="Demonstrate how to wear a lap and shoulder belt properly.
+Explain why it is important for the driver and all passengers to wear their seat belts."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}